Reliable Deck Repairs for Garden Ridge Homes

 Where do deck boards often rot first?

-Areas hidden under pots, furniture, or heavy shade tend to rot because water doesn’t evaporate quickly.
+Horizontal surfaces that stay shaded, such as under planters or furniture, are also prone to rot because moisture lingers without sunlight to dry it out.
 Steps and low areas near the ground are more vulnerable, with dampness rising from the soil.
 Railings and handrails can also deteriorate where water runs down and collects at connection points.

 Will homeowners insurance cover deck repair?

-If your deck is damaged by one of these qualifying events, your insurance company may help cover repair or replacement costs after the deductible.
+If your deck is damaged by one of these “covered perils”, your insurance company may pay for the repair or replacement, minus your deductible.
 Issues like rot, termite damage, or age related wear are considered outside of coverage.
 These types of damage are treated as the homeowner’s responsibility.

 Check your coverage documents and confirm with your provider.
 You’ll want to be clear on your deductible and policy restrictions before submitting a claim.
-If you’re not sure whether your deck’s damage is eligible, a contractor can inspect the damage and document the cause to help with your claim.
+If you’re uncertain whether your deck’s damage would be covered, a contractor can inspect the damage and document the cause to help with your claim.

 How much should deck repairs cost?